tchitchek-lab/CytoCompare/README.md

 ### <a name="res_d3js_mds"></a> 7.6.b.
 MDS visualization
 MDS methods aim to represent the similarities and differences among high dimensionality objects into a space of a lower dimensions, generally in two or three dimensions for visualization purposes [11].
 In MDS representations, the Kruskal Stress (KS) indicates the amount of information lost during the dimensionality reduction process.

-In the case of a MDS representation, each dot in the visualization represents a cell, a cell cluster or a gate profile.
-Distances between the dots are then proportional to comparison measures calculated between the profiles.
-It is to note that only complete `RES` objects of the same type can be represented in a MDS representation.
+In the case of a MDS representation, each dot in the visualization represents a cell cluster.
+Distances between the dots are then proportional to comparison measures calculated between the cluster.

 A MDS representation can be generated and saved as a HTML file using the following commands: